tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/License 指引/新增与续期 License_intl_en.md

 ### Purchasing official license

-1. [Purchase an official license](https://buy.intl.cloud.tencent.com/mlvb) for one-year access to the MLVB International SDK.
+1. [Purchase an official license](https://buy.intl.cloud.tencent.com/mlvb) for one-year access to the MLVB Professional SDK.
 An official license expires at 00:00:00 the next day after the purchase date a year later.
 For pricing details, see [Purchase Guide](https://intl.cloud.tencent.com/document/product/1071/38114).

 >?
 For example, assume that you purchased an official license at 14:16:52 on December 1, 2021.
 The license would expire at 00:00:00 on December 2, 2022.